xdividr/dreamcloud-docs/styleguide.rst

 Code Blocks
 -----------

-It is common to need to include code in tutorials.
-Our docs are built with sphinx, which allows you to include code by using the following:
+It is common to include code examples in tutorials.
+DreamHost Cloud docs are built with sphinx, which allows you to include code by using the following:

 .. code::